jbossdemocentral/rhpam7-order-management-demo-repo/readme.md

 6. If the manager rejects the order, the purchase expert receives the *Order Reject* task to acknowledge the order rejection reason.

-7. The process happy path completes approving the order, the final step is an integration task that send the order information to the **ERP system** in order to finalize the order.
+7. The *process happy path* completes approving the order and send the order information to the **ERP system** to finalize the order.

 ### Before the demo